Mohamed Kaba

-Mohamed Kaba (born 27 October 2001) is a French professional footballer who plays as a defensive midfielder for Serie A club Lecce.
+Mohamed Kaba (born 27 October 2001) is a French professional footballer who plays as a defensive midfielder for side Lecce.

 Career

 Kaba joined Valenciennes in 2019 and made his debuts with the reserve side in 2020.
 On 17 July 2021, he signed his first professional contract, tying him to the club for three years.
 On 24 July 2021, he made his professional debut in a 0–0 Ligue 2 draw to Niort.

-On 14 August 2023 he joined Lecce.
+On 14 August 2023, he joined Lecce.

+On 29 January 2026, Kaba returned to France and joined Nantes on loan with an option to buy.

 Personal life

 Born in France, Kaba holds French and Guinean nationalities.